beiller/beiller.github.io/resume.md

 #### Senior Software Engineer / Engineering Team Lead
 ##### Sept 2019 - Present
 SWE / team lead responsible for various microservices APIs and serverless backends on the credit / lending team

-- Responsible for main machine learning APIs implementing underwriting models developed by data science, and developing faster validation and backtesting pipelines
+- Responsible for deployment and maintenance of the main machine learning models trained by data science teams and used underwriting loans
-- Developed improvements for model implementation pipeline and unified feature generation to speed up deployments of new models
+- Developed faster validation and backtesting pipelines for model implementation and unified feature generation to speed up deployments of new models
 - Rewrote and unified many critical credit APIs with zero downtime and zero bug launches through extensive testing framework development (TDD)
-- Some project management duties as well as leadership of small engineering teams of 1-3 as well as python coding
+- Some project management duties as well as leadership of small engineering teams of 1-3 as well as hands on coding
+- Compliance training in KYC, BSA/AML and familiarity with lending laws in the USA as well as Canada

 ### LCBO
 #### Senior Application Developer